 Serum Creatinine Testing

 Creatinine is the waste product from normal muscle breakdown.
-When the kidneys are impaired, they cannot rid the blood of creatinine, so the serum creatinine level rises.
-It is very important to assess kidney function at diagnosis and at regular intervals thereafter, particularly if you have Bence-Jones (light chain) protein in your urine, ensure your kidney function is regularly evaluated.
+Impaired kidneys cannot rid the blood of creatinine.
+As a result, the serum creatinine level rises.
+Make sure to assess kidney function at diagnosis and at regular intervals thereafter.
+If you have Bence-Jones (light chain) protein in your urine, ensure your kidney function is regularly evaluated.

 Creatinine Clearance Testing